MasoudAlali/react-native-template-ts-firebase-gmap/docs/Services.md

 so it's a helper to call whatever listener in anywhere from anywhere you want

-for example if you want to show a `Modal` which is used in `App.tsx`, you can emit `EventEmitter.Events.General.ShowModal()` and that's it, `Modal` Component will be called by it's listener
+for example if you want to show a `Modal` which is used in `App.tsx`, you can emit `EventEmitter.Events.General.ShowModal` and that's it, `Modal` Component will be called by its listener

 * ###### for more information about EventEmitter module and how to use it refer to [EventEmitter](services/EventEmitter.md)